To contact me, scroll to the bottom.

 Several people have asked me the point of the photos used at the top of this website’s pages.
-I didn’t want to use typical author images like pens and paper and typewriters and computers.
+I didn’t want to use typical author images like pens and paper and typewriters and computers, so I pulled some of my own photos.
 The images I chose show the beauty of nature when looked at from a slightly different perspective — the sunflower just as it starts to unfold, the berries encased in ice from an early storm.I like to think literature is the same, taking us into aspects of life where we normally wouldn’t venture, or showing us a completely different view of the familiar and challenging our assumptions.
 In other words, if you delve deeply enough, sometimes you are rewarded with something very special.

 Contact S.M.
 Stevens